quizbowl/why/stories/tournament-director.md

 - I want to see when and where a tournament is
 - I want to see what other teams are attending a tournament
 - I want to see which players are playing at a tournament
+- I want to volunteer as a moderator

 # Packet submission stories
 ## Tournament director